Sylius/Sylius/adr/2022_03_31_state_machine_namespace.md

 Headless Checkout classes will be stored in ApiBundle and current Order Checkout classes will be stored in UiBundle.

-* Good, because we will stop treat states related classes as core
+* Good, because we will stop treat states/presentation related classes as core
 * Bad, because we have to move Order Checkout classes that probably will create BC breaks

 ### Option 2 - State related classes in CoreBundle